Macadamia pollination gap analysis and industry opportunities (MC24002)

 Challenge

-Macadamia growers in Australia heavily rely on insect pollination, primarily by honeybees, to produce crops.
-However, the recent establishment of the Varroa Mite poses a significant threat to the feral honeybee population and will likely increase the cost of pollination services that use managed honeybees.
-This highlights the urgent need to better understand and implement effective pollination practices to secure sustainable production.
+Australian Macadamia growers primarily rely on pollination by managed honeybees, feral honeybees, and native wild insects to produce crops (HA21005).
+However, the recent establishment of the Varroa Mite poses a significant threat to the feral honeybee population and is expected to raise the cost of pollination services that use managed honeybees, putting pressure on current production systems.

 Response